-I have been speaking at technology conferences since 2019, mostly about how to build good systems - ranging from resilience-first design principles to property-based testing to orchestration with diagrams (and more).
+I have been speaking at tech conferences since 2019, mostly centered on how to build good systems.
+I have spoken on topics from resilience-first design principles to property-based testing to orchestration with diagrams and more.

 I love to present and share my views and interact on stage.
 Till date, I have spoken in Berlin, Amsterdam, Copenhagen and Bangalore.

-Whether it's untangling "API spaghetti" or keeping invariants in check, I love diving into the messy details of what makes software actually work.
+Whether it's untangling "API spaghetti" or keeping invariants in check, I love diving into the nitty-gritty of what good software engineering looks like.
 My most popular talks have reached over 1000+ views on YouTube.
 Here are my recent talks:

 Diagram driven development